Following are organizations from around the world that we collaborate closely with:

 Appalachian Mountain Club (AMC) and Orienteering USA

-In 2016, we started working with AMC to create a Children’s Discovery Trail in Harriman State Park at their new site, Harriman Outdoor Center at Breakneck Pond.
-Erin Schirm, a member of our Board and the head of Orienteering USA will provide orienteering activities for the trail.
+In 2016, we started working with AMC to create a Children’s Discovery Trail in the Harriman State Park at their new site, Harriman Outdoor Center at Breakneck Pond.
+Erin Schirm, a member of our Board and the head of Orienteering USA, will provide orienteering activities for the trail.
 Our plan is to have children and parents maintain the trail.

 Korczak Organizations Worldwide

 Following are links to organizations we connect with at various Korczak’s conferences around the world, and some information that may be of interest to you:

 - Canada – Janusz Korczak Association of Canada has been active for years.
 Visit their website and read their old newsletters.
 In 2015-2016, the Canadian Association has organized conference “How to Love a Child” at the University of British Columbia.
 You can read the summaries of the 6 sessions or listen to the recordings on their website by clicking here (worth your time).

 Janusz Korczak Association of Canada has been instrumental in putting Janusz Korczak’s books in English and Polish online, and working to republish certain books.
 Now you can find many Janusz Korczak’s books in English translation, as well as new books, like White House in the Grey City by Itzachak Belfer, and Taking Root: My Life as a Child of Janusz Korczak by Shlomo Nadel.
 You can read both of these books for free online at the Canadian Association’s website by clicking here.
 Soon, The King of Children by Betty Jean Lifton will be republished.

 - France (in French only) – Association Francaise Janusz Korczak